jxmot/getfqdnip/README.md

 One solution for our use case might be to resolve the FQDN *every time the endpoint is called*.
 In order to obtain the IP address we're interested in we'll call the PHP function `gethostbyname()`.

-Overall the would be calling `gethostbyname()` every time we needed the IP address.
+Overall we would be calling `gethostbyname()` every time we needed the IP address.
 And it's possible that `gethostbyname()` could take longer than expected and affect the performance of our application.

 ## The Solution

 Is to utilize a CRON to run our utility.
 The `getfqdnip.sh` file is the command we will give to CRON.
+That command will in turn run a PHP script that finds the IP address and saves it in a JSON file for later retreival.

 ## Set Up